Structural Causal Models in PyMC

 Model Estimates: Factor Loadings

-The weights accorded to each of the indicator metrics on each of the specified factors.
+• The weights accorded to each of the indicator metrics on each of the specified factors are scaled.

 Model Fit: Covariance Structures

-The residuals between the sample covariance and model predicted covariances are largely small
+The differences between the sample covariance and model predicted covariances are small.

 Model Fit: Posterior Predictive Checks

-The model can successfully retrodict the observed data
+The model can successfully retrodict the observed data, indicating good model fit.

 Model Implications: Latent Scores